Getting Started with the Telerik UI for .NET MAUI AI Coding Assistant (MCP Server)

 -

-When installing the MCP server by using the .NET tooling (
+When you use the .NET tooling (

-As a license file path (recommended)
+As a license file path (recommended):

 json"env": { "TELERIK_LICENSE_PATH": "THE_PATH_TO_YOUR_LICENSE_FILE" } -

-As a license key value
+As a license key value:

 json"env": { "TELERIK_LICENSE": "YOUR_LICENSE_KEY_HERE" }